 Benchmarking Tests Pave the Way for Automotive Lidar Standards

-This April, the parking lot of Angel Stadium in Anaheim, California, will host a few unusual guests.
-Engineers and representatives from lidar companies will gather there on a non-game day to test automotive lidar, a key technology that enables autonomous vehicles.
-Angel Stadium is one of few places in the Los Angeles area that has 250 meters of flat, open space-the typical distance auto lidar is expected to be able to detect (and help a vehicle plan for) an obstacle.
+In the near future, engineers and representatives from competing lidar companies plan to gather together to test automotive lidar, a key technology that enables autonomous vehicles.
+They'll need to find a space with 250 meters of flat, open space—the typical distance auto lidar is expected to be able to detect (and help a vehicle plan for) an obstacle.

 Except that 250 meters isn't always the standard range for auto lidar, because the functional distance of lidar is directly related to the vehicle's speed.
 If a car is driving on the autobahn, for example, then the car needs to be equipped with 250-meter lidar, but if it's moving slower, then a much shorter distance is acceptable.
 Lidar for some applications, like congested city driving, really only needs to be able to detect objects 50 meters away or less.

 The fuzziness surrounding lidar's functional range requirements illustrates an issue with current lidar specs: there are no standard measurement methods, which means that neither lidar suppliers nor auto manufacturers have a way to compare lidar products.
 No one is measuring the same thing.

 "It's a wild west right now," says Paul McManamon, lidar expert, author, and president of Exciting Technology, LLC.
 "You can't compare between one and the other.
 And no one tells you the performance.
 They won't tell you how it works, and they won't tell you the performance."